Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Design of Hybrid Beamforming Algorithm

 In the sub-connected MU-WSA system where the special block-diagonal structure of the analog precoder should be considered as in (\ref{eq: block_diagonal}).
+Since we consider a general case where each subarray can be connected to more than one RF chain, each block in $\mathbf{F}_{\mathrm{RF}}$ can be a matrix.
 To solve this problem, we propose to isolate the contribution of each sub-matrix and optimize one sub-matrix per iteration with other sub-matrices fixed.

 We first consider the design of the analog precoder assuming fixed $\mathbf{W}_{\mathrm{RF}}$.
-Then, the matrix in (\ref{objectivefunction}) can be decomposed into four parts, i.e.,
+Then, the matrix in (\ref{objectivefunction_FRF}) can be decomposed into four parts, i.e.,

 where

 where $\mathbf{(A)}_{-jj}$ is formed by deleting the rows and columns of $\mathbf{A}$ where the submatrix $\mathbf{A}_{jj}$ is located. $\mathbf{A}_{:j} = \left[\mathbf{A}_{1j}^T, \cdots, \mathbf{A}_{kj}^T\right]^T$, and $ \mathbf{A}_{j:} = \left[ \mathbf{A}_{j1}, \cdots, \mathbf{A}_{jk}\right]$.
 Moreover, $(\mathbf{F}_{\mathrm{RF}})_{-j}$ is the matrix $\mathbf{F}_{\mathrm{RF}}$ except the $j^{\textrm{th}}$ submatrix $\mathbf{F}_j$.
 Step $(a)$ in (\ref{Formula: ananolg precoder}) holds due to the theory that for any block matrix with invertible submatrix $\mathbf{D}$, we have